kalisio/krawler/README.md

 > Make automated process of extracting and processing (geographic) data from heterogeneous sources easy

-**This tool is under heavy development, breaking changes could be pushed unexpectedly.
-As a consequence it should be considered unstable, not yet ready for production use.**

 ## Documentation

 Please read the [documentation web site](https://kalisio.gitbooks.io/krawler/).